-- (1) In the European Union, the Convention for the Protection of Human Rights and Fundamental Freedoms (the "Convention") constitutes the common basis for the protection of the rights of suspected or accused persons in criminal proceedings, which for the purposes of this Resolution includes the pre-trial and the trial stage. - (2) Furthermore, the Convention, as interpreted by the European Court of Human Rights, is an important foundation for Member States to have trust in each other's criminal justice systems and to strengthen such trust.
-At the same time, there is room for further action of the European Union to ensure full implementation and respect of Convention standards, as well as, where appropriate, to ensure consistent application of the applicable standards and to raise existing standards. - (3) The European Union has successfully established an area of freedom of movement and residence, which the citizens benefit from by increasingly traveling, studying and working in other countries than that of their residence.
-However, the removal of internal borders and the increasing exercise of the rights to freedom of movement and residence have as an inevitable consequence that an increasing number of people are becoming involved in criminal proceedings in a Member State other than that of their residence.
-In those situations, the procedural rights of suspected or accused persons become particularly important in order to safeguard the right to a fair trial.
+- In the European Union, the Convention for the Protection of Human Rights and (1) Fundamental Freedoms (the "Convention") constitutes the common basis for the protection of the rights of suspected or accused persons in criminal proceedings, which for the purposes of this Resolution includes the pre-trial and trial stages. - Furthermore, the Convention, as interpreted by the European Court of Human Rights, is an (2) important foundation for Member States to have trust in each other's criminal justice systems and to strengthen such trust.
+At the same time, there is room for further action on the part of the European Union to ensure full implementation and respect of Convention standards, and, where appropriate, to ensure consistent application of the applicable standards and to raise existing standards.